MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]

 Start using Azure Quantum is very easy and free of cost for new users.
-To submit you quantum programs and optimization solutions to Azure Quantum you want to create a quantum workspace
+To submit your quantum programs and optimization solutions to Azure Quantum you only need two things:

-1. Azure account: If you don't have one yet, you can [create an Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) for free.
+1. **Azure account**: If you don't have one yet, you can [create an Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) for free.

-1. Subscription: When you create an Azure account, you will get a free trial subscription. you can create a new one, or use an existing one.

-1. Resource group, which is like a container for all the resources you may need.
-You can select an existing resource group or create a new one.

-1. Quantum workspace.
-When creating a workspace from the Azure portal, you can select “Quick Create” and it automatically creates the resource group and adds the default providers.
-Or you can select “Advance create” and choose the resource group and the providers.
-Azure Quantum offers first and third-party providers for quantum computing and optimization.
-Learn more in [Create an Azure Quantum workspace]().
+1. **Azure Quantum workspace**: An Azure Quantum workspace is a collection of assets associated with running quantum or optimization applications.
+To create an Azure Quantum workspace, go to the [Azure portal](https://ms.portal.azure.com/#create/Microsoft.AzureQuantum), select **Quick create** and it automatically creates the workspace and adds the default providers.
+Or select **Advance create**, and enter the details of your workspace and choose the providers. .

-1.

-When you create your quantum workspace, you will automatically get free 500 US Dollars in Azure Quantum Credits for use with each quantum hardware provider.
-That is right, you have 500 US Dollars for each one.
+For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

 ## Who is Azure Quantum for?